 Listed below are the details on SEI Metadata for signaling 3DTV MPEG-4 AVC content.
-SEI messages have been defined in [ITU H.264] (for example, to carry pan-scan information).
-[SCTE 128] has used the user_data SEI messages in [ITU H.264] to carry information like Closed-Captions and AFD/Bar user_data.
+SEI messages have been defined in [ITU H.264] for transmission of supplemental information (such as picture timing SEI that carries film mode information and user data registered by ITU-T SEI for carriage of registered metadata).
+[SCTE 128] has used the user_data SEI messages in [ITU H.264] to carry information like Closed-Captions and AFD/Bar data.
 The primary message that is transmitted in a 3D video service is the frame packing arrangement SEI message.